GPars meets Virtual Threads

 Author: Paul King

-If you want to try these out, make sure you have a recent JDK19 (currently EA) and enable preview features with your Groovy tooling.
+If you want to try these out, use the latest JDK21ea version which has virtual thread support as standard.
+Or use a recent JDK19-20 version and enable preview features with your Groovy tooling.

 Parallel Collections

-First a refresher, to use the GPars parallel collections feature with normal threads, use the GParsPool.withPool method as follows:
+parallel with normal threads, we use the GParsPool.withPool

 withPool {